docker/go-plugins-helpers/README.md

-# go-plugins-sdk
+# go-plugins-helpers

-Package collection to extend Docker Engine in Go
+A collection of helper packages to extend Docker Engine in Go

  Plugin type | Documentation | Description
  ------------|---------------|--------------------------------------------------